 Failure to be Concise

-Yes, this means get to the point.
 Many conclusions blabber too much.
 It’s not the place to talk in detail about your methods and results.
 You’ve already done that.
-The conclusion gives a relatively brief summary of your paper.
+The conclusion for a research paper gives a relatively brief summary of your paper.
 The focus here is mainly on insights and implications.
 Let’s keep it there.

 Not Relating to Larger Issues